 We have long way to go in T20 cricket: Mahmudullah

-Bangladesh captain Mahmudullah lamented that his team is not learning from its mistakes and still "have a long way to go" in T20 cricket.
-Bangladesh have come close to a victory on many occasions but have failed to cross the line, especially against top teams like India losing the T20 series 1-2.
+Bangladesh captain Mahmudullah feels his team still has a long way to go in the Twenty20s as it is neither learning from its mistakes nor has the big-hitters essential to the format.
+Bangladesh has come close to victory on many occasions but failed to cross the line, especially against top teams like India losing the just-concluded T20 series 1-2.

 "We have a long way to go in T20 cricket.
 We don't have big hitters.
 We have to be dependent on our skill hitting.
-So we are working on our game sense and become more consistent mentally," said Mahmudullah following the 30-run loss to India in the series decider.
+So we are working on our game sense and become more consistent mentally," said Mahmudullah following the 30-run loss to India in the series-decider here on Sunday.
 "As a batting unit, if we can improve then we will have more chances to win," he added.

 "Having said that, the wicket was very good to chase on.
 Our bowlers did a very good job to restrict them to 174.
 We just didn't finish well."
 Not many expected Bangladesh to take the series right down to the wire, especially in the absence of senior players Tamim Iqbal and the suspended Shakib Al Hasan.

-"If you analyse these three games, I think we played good cricket.
-But T20 cricket is such a format, if you lose momentum it’s very hard to get it back.
-We were very close in this game but as we lost 3-4 wickets in 6 or 7 balls and that’s the crucial part of that game," said the skipper.
-Mahmudullah admitted the experienced hands like him and Mushfiqur Rahim should have take the team over the line after rookie opener Mohammad Naim took the game deep with a brilliant 81 off 48 balls.
+"If you analyze these three games, I think we played good cricket.
+But T20 cricket is such a format, if you lose momentum it's very hard to get it back.
+We were very close in this game but as we lost three-four wickets in six or seven balls and that's the crucial part of that game," said the skipper.
+Mahmudullah admitted the experienced hands like him and Mushfiqur Rahim should have taken the team over the line after rookie opener Mohammad Naim took the game deep with a brilliant 81 off 48 balls.

 "I can't blame Mushy.
 He won us the game in Delhi.
 So you can't say he failed miserably.
 Yeah, if you say about today's game, yes we failed.
 That I agree."
 He picked out the performances of opener Naim, pacer Al-Amin Hossan and spinner Aminul Islam as positives out of the India series.